 This begins with gathering your impressions, notes from conversations, to do lists, wish lists, and ideas in one place.
 A box works fine.
 Keeping all your stuff in one place will make heaps of difference in the days ahead.

-And sometimes there's nothing better than the handwritten running list.
-However you go about it, getting your ideas in one place so you can relate them to each other is essential.
+There are many styles of planning.
+I like mindmapping, for one.
+But however you go about it, getting your ideas in one place so you can relate them to each other is essential.

 But don't plan too long.
 Before your plan is right, take it to an conversation.
 Get feedback.
 Revise it once.
 Then act some more.